lisdude/toaststunt/docs/README.md

     - SIGUSR1 will close and reopen the logfile, allowing it to be rotated without restarting the server.
     - '-m' command line option to clear all last_move properties in your database (and not set them again for the lifetime of the process).
     - Build system is now CMake
+    - Improved error messages when verbs, properties, or variables are not found.

 ## Build Instructions
 ### **Debian/Ubuntu**